 About Me

 I have a lot of passion for video games and video game development.
-To name a few, I love Tears of the Kingdom, Half-Life, Celeste, and Outer Wilds.
+To name a few, I love Zelda, Half-Life, Celeste, and Outer Wilds.
 I earned my Bachelors in Game Design and Development from the University of Colorado Colorado Springs in 2015.

-I'm a huge dork for many nerdy things, including, but not limited to: Marvel, Star Wars, Disney, Halloween, horror movies, Dungeons & Dragons, dogs, coffee, beer, and NPR.
+I'm into many nerdy things, including, but not limited to: Marvel, Star Wars, Disney, Halloween, horror movies, Dungeons & Dragons, dogs, coffee, beer, and NPR.

 Skills